woshifrank/MemeGenerator/README.rst

 It will enable users to search for images on Flickr with a given string, and select the one they prefer and create a meme based on it.

-Detailed documentation is in the "docs" directory.
+MemeGenerator is the name of my django project, and MemeMaker is the actual application for it.

 Quick start
 -----------